Stifel Financial Corp Sells 413 Shares of Generac Holdings Inc. (NYSE:GNRC)

-Stifel Financial Corp reduced its stake in Generac Holdings Inc. (NYSE:GNRC) by 2.0% during the first quarter, according to the company in its most recent 13F filing with the SEC.
+Stifel Financial Corp trimmed its position in shares of Generac Holdings Inc. (NYSE:GNRC) by 2.0% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 20,472 shares of the technology company’s stock after selling 413 shares during the period.
 Stifel Financial Corp’s holdings in Generac were worth $6,703,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Corbenic Partners LLC bought a new stake in Generac in the 1st quarter valued at $29,000.
-TCI Wealth Advisors Inc. increased its holdings in shares of Generac by 623.1% in the 1st quarter.
-TCI Wealth Advisors Inc. now owns 94 shares of the technology company’s stock worth $31,000 after buying an additional 81 shares during the last quarter.
-Berman Capital Advisors LLC increased its holdings in shares of Generac by 772.7% in the 1st quarter.
-Berman Capital Advisors LLC now owns 96 shares of the technology company’s stock worth $31,000 after buying an additional 85 shares during the last quarter.
-HWG Holdings LP bought a new stake in shares of Generac in the 1st quarter worth about $32,000.
-Finally, Quadrant Capital Group LLC increased its holdings in shares of Generac by 66.1% in the 1st quarter.
-Quadrant Capital Group LLC now owns 103 shares of the technology company’s stock worth $34,000 after buying an additional 41 shares during the last quarter.
+A number of other large investors have also recently modified their holdings of GNRC.
+UBS Asset Management Americas Inc. grew its holdings in Generac by 303.2% during the 4th quarter.
+UBS Asset Management Americas Inc. now owns 1,078,091 shares of the technology company’s stock valued at $245,169,000 after purchasing an additional 810,716 shares during the last quarter.
+Norges Bank purchased a new stake in Generac in the 4th quarter valued at about $136,036,000.
+Geode Capital Management LLC boosted its position in Generac by 41.8% in the 1st quarter.
+Geode Capital Management LLC now owns 1,132,999 shares of the technology company’s stock valued at $370,082,000 after buying an additional 334,177 shares during the period.
+Barclays PLC boosted its position in Generac by 125.6% in the 1st quarter.
+Barclays PLC now owns 438,187 shares of the technology company’s stock valued at $143,484,000 after buying an additional 243,978 shares during the period.
+Finally, TimesSquare Capital Management LLC purchased a new stake in Generac in the 1st quarter valued at about $66,341,000.
 Institutional investors own 89.63% of the company’s stock.

-In other news, CEO Aaron Jagdfeld sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, May 3rd.
-The shares were sold at an average price of $323.97, for a total value of $1,619,850.00.
-Following the completion of the sale, the chief executive officer now owns 644,731 shares of the company’s stock, valued at approximately $208,873,502.07.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Erik Wilde sold 5,443 shares of the company’s stock in a transaction that occurred on Wednesday, June 23rd.
-The stock was sold at an average price of $400.00, for a total transaction of $2,177,200.00.
-Following the completion of the sale, the executive vice president now directly owns 16,048 shares of the company’s stock, valued at approximately $6,419,200.
-The disclosure for this sale can be found here.
-Over the last three months, insiders sold 27,870 shares of company stock valued at $10,249,340.
-2.80% of the stock is owned by corporate insiders.
+Several equities research analysts have issued reports on the stock.
+Piper Sandler boosted their price objective on shares of Generac from $400.00 to $410.00 and gave the company an “overweight” rating in a research report on Wednesday, June 9th.
+Citigroup assumed coverage on shares of Generac in a research report on Friday, June 25th.
+They issued a “buy” rating for the company.
+Guggenheim assumed coverage on shares of Generac in a research report on Wednesday, June 2nd.
+They issued a “buy” rating and a $420.00 price objective for the company.
+Canaccord Genuity boosted their price objective on shares of Generac from $383.00 to $406.00 and gave the company a “buy” rating in a research report on Friday, April 30th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on shares of Generac in a research report on Friday, June 25th.
+They issued a “buy” rating and a $475.00 price objective for the company.
+Two equities research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
+Generac currently has a consensus rating of “Buy” and an average target price of $348.67.

-Generac (NYSE:GNRC) last released its quarterly earnings data on Thursday, April 29th.
-The technology company reported $2.38 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.90 by $0.48.
+Generac (NYSE:GNRC) last posted its earnings results on Thursday, April 29th.
+The technology company reported $2.38 EPS for the quarter, beating the Zacks’ consensus estimate of $1.90 by $0.48.
+Generac had a net margin of 16.16% and a return on equity of 38.90%.
 The company had revenue of $807.43 million during the quarter, compared to analysts’ expectations of $733.16 million.
-Generac had a net margin of 16.16% and a return on equity of 38.90%.
-On average, research analysts predict that Generac Holdings Inc. will post 10.14 earnings per share for the current year.
+On average, equities analysts anticipate that Generac Holdings Inc. will post 10.14 earnings per share for the current fiscal year.

 Generac Company Profile